 Research has focused on the time that may be available to save the testes.
 The results vary but it is clear the risks of salvaging the testicle diminish over time.
 The recommendation from the British Medical Journal is that surgery is carried out within 4-8 hours of the onset of pain.
 The risks of salvage of the testicle decrease from 90% at 6 hours, to less than 10% at 24 hours.

 Therefore, it is absolutely essential that on experiencing sudden pain the boy or young man attends upon his GP, but probably should go directly to his local hospital, to save time and improve the prospects of salvaging the testicle.
 If surgery can be carried out promptly, blood flow can be restored to the affected testicle.
 The Guidance from the National Institute for Clinical Excellence states quite bluntly that testicular torsion is a surgical emergency.
 If history and physical examination suggest testicular torsion, immediate surgical consultation and exploration should take precedence over diagnostic tests.

 If testicular torsion does result in the testicle dying, the testicle will be removed.

 The loss of a testicle in a boy or young man is likely to cause distress, anxiety and embarrassment, particularly around their friends and future partners.

 There is also a possibility of infertility arising from the loss of the testes, although the evidence is conflicting.
 The reality is that there is little information in this area.
 A detailed study does not appear to have been undertaken.

-For those young men who wish to have the appearance of both testes, it is possible to have a prosthesis, although where the loss occurs in a boy, the provision of a prosthesis will probably wait until they have physically matured.
+For those young men who wish to have the appearance of both testes, it is possible to have a prosthesis (a false testes), although where the loss occurs in a boy, the provision of a prosthesis will probably wait until they have physically matured.

 Compensation for the delayed or misdiagnosis of testicular torsion